pranjal0715/Nexara/README.md

 # Modern IT Solution Website

-A stunning portfolio website built with React, TailwindCSS, and Locomotive Scroll for smooth scrolling animations.
+A stunning portfolio website built with React, TailwindCSS, and Locomotive Scroll for smooth scrolling animations .

 ![Fusion Flavors Menu](assets/hero.png)